liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 3. Go to the *Liferay Contacts* app.

 The *Liferay Contacts* app lists your site's users.
-You can select each user's name to see their information.
+You can select users' names to see their information.

 ![Figure 8.5: The sample project lets you view your local Liferay instance's user information.](../../images/liferay-contacts-app.png)

 Congratulations on creating a mobile app that uses Liferay!

-Now, let's consider the Android apps you've been developing.
+Now let's consider the Android apps you've been developing.
 Is there data or functionality that you'd like to leverage from your Liferay Portal instances?
-The Mobile SDK enables you to leverage Liferay core services to get what you need from your portal.
-And you can leverage these services with ease by using Liferay's Mobile SDK Eclipse plugin.
-We'll show you how to use it, next.
+The Mobile SDK enables you to use Liferay core services to get what you need from your portal.
+This is easy to do with Liferay's Mobile SDK Eclipse plugin.
+We'll show you how to use it next.

-### Configuring to Use Liferay in Your Android App [](id=configuring-to-use-liferay-in-your-andro-liferay-portal-6-2-dev-guide-08-en)
+## Calling Liferay Services in your Android App

 The Mobile SDK Eclipse plugin makes it easier than ever for you to call Liferay core services and utilities from your Android app.
-Your project simply needs the Liferay Android Mobile SDK libraries.
+All you need to do is add the Liferay Android Mobile SDK libraries to your project.
 The Liferay Mobile SDK Builder that comes with our Eclipse plugin enables you to generate these libraries.
-The Mobile SDK Eclipse plugin makes adding them as easy as clicking a button.

 ---

 ![Note](../../images/tip-pen-paper.png) **Note:** This configuration capability is only available for Android apps that were created using the ADT plugin for Eclipse.
-The action will not work for Android apps built with Gradle or Maven.
-For more information on manually configuring to use Liferay in your Android app, see the manual Liferay Mobile SDK setup instructions for [Android](https://github.com/liferay/liferay-mobile-sdk/tree/master/android#manually) or [iOS](https://github.com/liferay/liferay-mobile-sdk/blob/master/ios/README.md#manually).
+The action will not work for Android apps built with Gradle or Maven, but you can still manually configure your project to use the Mobile SDK.
+For more information on this, see the manual Liferay Mobile SDK setup instructions for [Android](https://github.com/liferay/liferay-mobile-sdk/tree/master/android#manually) or [iOS](https://github.com/liferay/liferay-mobile-sdk/blob/master/ios/README.md#manually).

 ---

-Let's see how easy it is to
-set up the Liferay Android SDK in your Android app project.
+Let's see how easy it is to set up the Liferay Android SDK in your Android app project.

 1. In Eclipse, import your Android app into an Android application project.